strange-type/DanielFridgren/src/content/blog/the-rational-man.md

 When The Rational Man aims for wisdom, he operationalises it into steps that can be taken, sets up a committee that meets and submits a report, and checks the quarterly scores on various metrics.

 The opposite of the Rational Man?
 Not the irrational, but the one who knows she is blind.
-She can stand in a new room and be changed by what she hears.
-And starts to grasp the relations between those who can never reach fully into each other's worlds, but are deeply intertwined.
+She can stand in a new room and resonate, be changed by what she hears.
+Look in other ways.
+Intuit the relations between those who can never reach fully into each other’s worlds, but are deeply intertwined.

-*"I don't know.
-Say more."*